-A cup of brewed Sencha delivers about 6mg of vitamin C per 100mL — roughly 7% of the daily recommended intake of 90mg.
-That is a real contribution, though not a primary source the way a glass of orange juice would be.
-What makes the vitamin picture in tea genuinely interesting is the split between what dissolves into your cup and what stays behind in the leaf.
+A cup of brewed Sencha delivers about 6mg of vitamin C per 100mL — roughly 7% of Japan's dietary reference intake of 100mg per day for adults (MHLW 2025).
+That is a meaningful contribution, though not a primary source the way a glass of orange juice would be.
+What makes tea's vitamins genuinely interesting is the split between what dissolves into your cup and what stays behind in the leaf.

 Water-soluble vitamins — mainly vitamin C and small amounts of B2 — pass into the liquor when you brew.
 Fat-soluble vitamins — E, A (as beta-carotene), and K — are present in the leaf in meaningful quantities, but barely dissolve into water.
 The exception is Matcha: because you consume the whole ground leaf, you get both groups in a single bowl.